stride3d/stride/README.md

 If you are interested in **building the Stride engine from source** or **contributing to its development**, please continue reading this README for instructions on how to build from source and contribute to the project.

+If you are interested in both, we recommend starting with the [Get started with Stride](https://doc.stride3d.net/latest/en/manual/get-started/index.html) guide, and then returning here to learn how to build from source and contribute.

 ## 🤝 Contributing

 For questions and general discussions, please join our [Discord server](https://discord.gg/f6aerfE) or participate in [GitHub Discussions](https://github.com/stride3d/stride/discussions).